Advanced Care Paramedic

 - Written, oral and practical examinations.

-Students must also successfully complete clinical and ambulance practicums and preceptorship.
+Students must also successfully complete clinical and ambulance practice education placements.

 Upon successful completion candidates will receive an advanced diploma in Advanced Care Paramedicine (ACP), and will be eligible to apply for licensure by the Emergency Medical Assistants Licensing Board (EMALB) in British Columbia.